dotku/bay-area-chinese-leaders/README.md

 ## Standard

 1. Must be at least 10K flueance, either has listed in the news or has publican.
-2. Must be USA citizen/green card hodler, or live in the US more then 5 years.
+2. Must be USA citizen/green card hodler, or live in the US more then 1 year.